pcsoor/prog3_ff/README.md

 # NBA Semester Project

 With this project, you can manage NBA players and teams.
-You can list them and update some of their components.
+For the better usage I grouped the main functions (Listing, Get one, Updating, Removing, Inserting, async tasks).

 ## Function list